Constraints on the Progenitor System of SN 2016gkg from a Comprehensive Statistical Analysis: Introduction

-SN 2016gkg was discovered on 2016 September 20.18 UT in NGC 613. \cite{2017MNRAS.465.4650K} identified a source in pre-explosion Hubble Space Telescope (HST) images as its progenitor and inferred its luminosity and effective temperature\footnote{Note that \cite{2017ApJ...836L..12T}, using the same images, conclude they cannot confirm the source as the progenitor star.}. \cite{2017ApJ...837L...2A} fit analytic models to the light curve of SN 2016gkg and derived a radius and residual hydrogen-envelope mass for the progenitor star (see Table \ref{t:prog_prop}).
+SN 2016gkg was discovered on 2016 September 20.18 UT in NGC 613. \cite{2017MNRAS.465.4650K} identified a source in pre-explosion Hubble Space Telescope (HST) images as its progenitor and inferred its luminosity and effective temperature. \cite{2017ApJ...836L..12T} found an additional source and concluded they could not favor either source as the progenitor star.
+They also found different magnitudes for the common source.
+The properties for this source inferred by \cite{2017ApJ...836L..12T} are consistent (within 1 and $3\sigma$ in luminosity and effective temperature, respectively) with those inferred by \cite{2017MNRAS.465.4650K}.
+Therefore, for simplicity, we adopt the constraints of \citet{2017MNRAS.465.4650K}. \cite{2017ApJ...837L...2A} fit analytic models to the light curve of SN 2016gkg and derived a radius and residual hydrogen-envelope mass for the progenitor star (see Table \ref{t:prog_prop}).

 In this paper, given observational constraints on its progenitor properties, we use Bayesian inference to derive the distribution of properties of potential progenitor systems (both singles and binaries) of SN 2016gkg.
 We also calculate the probability that the progenitor was a binary.
 We assume that the constraints derived by \citet{2017MNRAS.465.4650K} corresponds to the progenitor.
-We discuss the effect of using the pre-SN progenitor hydrogen-envelope and helium-core mass constraints to distinguish between single and binary star progenitor channels.
+We discuss the effect of using the pre-SN progenitor hydrogen-envelope and helium-core mass constraints to distinguish between single and binary progenitor channels.

 This paper is organized as follows.
 In Section \ref{s:method} we briefly describe our models and method.
 In Section \ref{s:results} we discuss results for the distribution of potential progenitor systems (both singles and binaries) of SN 2016gkg.
 We summarize our results and conclude in Section \ref{s:conclusions}.